Intelligent-Systems-MSc/Supervised-Multi-Label-Action-Localisation-of-video-frame-using-Faster-r-3D-CNN-and-Triplet-Loss/README.md

-# Multiple Instance Triplet Loss for Weakly Supervised Multi-Label Action Localisation of Interacting Persons
+# Supervised Multi-Label Action Localisation of video frame using Faster-r-3D-CNN and Triplet Loss

 This code is able to provide you a supervised multi-label action localisation using Faster R-3D-CNN ResNet of 50 neural layers and triplet loss function.
 In order be able to execute properly the code, we suggest you to follow carefuly steps below.